Analysis: Why Apple has chips for iPhones while Ford got caught short

-TechnologyAnalysis: Why Apple has chips for iPhones while Ford got caught short

-On the same day that Ford Motor Co (F.N) said it would be able to produce only half as many cars as planned due to a global chip shortage, Apple Inc (AAPL.O) announced blowout quarterly earnings as smartphone and computer sales soared, with the chip shortage having only a small impact on its business.
+SAN FRANCISCO (Reuters) - On the same day that Ford Motor Co said it would be able to produce only half as many cars as planned due to a global chip shortage, Apple Inc announced blowout quarterly earnings as smartphone and computer sales soared, with the chip shortage having only a small impact on its business.

 The contrasting results show how major players in the electronics industry, accustomed to the long time horizons of chip production, have mostly avoided major disruptions from the chip shortage.
 Automakers and their suppliers, with “just-in-time” production lines that can more easily be spun up or changed to produce different varieties of parts, have not.

-German automaker Daimler (DAIGn.DE) also warned last week that the chip shortage would likely carry over to next year. read more
+German automaker Daimler also warned last week that the chip shortage would likely carry over to next year.

 But some of the problems at Ford and other automakers are the result of their own decisions.
 Many cut orders a year ago when the pandemic hit, and then were caught short when auto demand rebounded much more quickly and strongly than anticipated.